Guide to Capital Markets Tribunal Proceedings

 Adjudicators do not conduct the opportunity to be heard (OTBH) process for Director’s Decisions.
 For more information relating to Director’s Decisions or opportunities to be heard, refer to the OSC Website.

-How do I address the Panel or Adjudicators?
+How do I address the panel or adjudicators?

-At a hearing, each member of a Panel has a nameplate in front of their seat.
-During a videoconference hearing, each member of the Panel will have their name and title displayed on the screen.
-You may address a specific Panel member as “Adjudicator” and use their last name.
-You may address the full Panel as “Adjudicators”.
-You should not refer to an Adjudicator as Your Honour, Judge or Justice.
+At a hearing, each member of a panel has a nameplate in front of their seat.
+During a videoconference hearing, each member of the panel will have their name and title displayed on the screen.
+You may address a specific panel member as “Adjudicator” and use their last name.
+You may address the full panel as “Adjudicators”.
+You should not refer to an adjudicator as “Your Honour”, “Judge” or “Justice”.

-When does the Panel make its decision?
+When does the panel make its decision?

-In some cases, the Panel may give an oral decision immediately following the hearing, with or without written reasons to follow at a later date.
+In some cases, the panel may give an oral decision immediately following the hearing, with or without written reasons to follow at a later date.
 If an order is issued with reasons to follow, the reasons are generally issued within 90 days of the order, except when the circumstances justify a longer period.

-Decisions, written reasons and orders are sent to the parties and are posted on the Tribunal Website.
+Decisions are sent to the parties and are posted on the Tribunal Website.
 They are also published in the OSC Bulletin.
 The OSC Bulletin is available on the OSC Website.

 Reasons issued after 2004 are also available on the Canadian Legal Information Institute (CanLII) website.

-2. General Information about Proceedings
+2. General information about proceedings

 What is the Governance & Tribunal Secretariat?

-Who are Governance & Tribunal Secretariat registrars?
+Who are Governance & Tribunal Secretariat Registrars?
 What do they do?

-A registrar of the Governance & Tribunal Secretariat (Registrar) attends hearings to provide administrative assistance to Adjudicators and the parties.
-The Registrar assists with scheduling hearings, maintaining the record of proceedings, and communicating with the Panel, parties and the public about proceedings before the Tribunal.
+A registrar of the Governance & Tribunal Secretariat (“Registrar”) attends hearings to provide administrative assistance to adjudicators and the parties.
+The Registrar assists with scheduling hearings, maintaining the record of proceedings, and communicating with the panel, parties and the public about proceedings before the Tribunal.

 Who are Governance & Tribunal Secretariat counsel?
 What do they do?

-Counsel of the Governance & Tribunal Secretariat attend hearings to provide independent legal advice and assistance to Panels, as required by the Panels.
+Counsel of the Governance & Tribunal Secretariat attend hearings to provide independent legal advice and assistance to panels, as required by the panels.

 What is a party?

-See Rule 5(g) of the Rules of Procedure and Forms.
+See rules 2(f) and 24(4) of the Rules of Procedure.

-Who is Staff?
+Who is the Commission?

 Who is an applicant?